-Shock.
-There were no words.
-I hugged myself, but I was not afraid.
+His answer shocked me to the core.
+I hugged myself, but was not afraid.

 The waves crashed around him, flooding the room.
 We cried and I held on to the bed.
 Pauly looked deep into my eyes, but he didn’t drown.